-The Group, in the course of its banking operations, has significant financing and investing transactions with related parties including entities belonging to the shareholders (other than state owned enterprises) that have significant influence over the parent entity and other related parties.
+The Group, in the course of its banking operations, has significant financing and investing transactions with related parties including entities belonging to the shareholders (other than state owned enterprises) that have direct or indirect significant influence over the entity and other related parties.

-Related party transactions are disclosed in Note 4.29 to the consolidated financial statements.
+Related party transactions are disclosed in Note 4.27 to the consolidated financial statements.